jakob-fyi/ng-adv/demos/08-reusability/04-elements/readme.md

   Get-Content .\dist\skills-list\browser\polyfills.js, .\dist\skills-list\browser\main.js | Set-Content .\dist\skills-list\browser\element.js
   ```

-### Testing your Web Component created with Angular Elements
+## Test your Web Component created with Angular Elements

 - Copy `skills.js` to the output folder.
 It will use the @Input() and @Output() of the Angular Element